wearewiser/backend-dev-test/README.md

 ## About This Test

 This test is for a backend developer position with Wiser.
 There are --- parts to this test.
-Fork this test, and provide the answers in ---.
-You'll find labeled directories in this repository corresponding to each question.
+Fork this test to provide solutions.
+You'll find labeled directories in this repository corresponding to each part of the test.
 When complete, email a repository link to ---.

-Any required content will be provided in the `---` directory.
-Please put your answers in the `---` directory.
+Any required content will be provided in the `material` directory.
+Please create and put your answers in a `solution` directory.
+Create a new branch `part(x)` for each part of the test.
+Package dependencies for each part should be installed separately in each `solution` directory.

 Please commit your answers regularly.
 There is no time limit, though we will be looking at the commit metrics.
 We will be looking for DRY code and good coding practices.
-Include a README in each `---` directory.
+Include a README in each `solution` directory.
 Please include BDD tests - bonus marks for code coverage reporting.

 One more thing!
 Please write your server code using [TypeScript Node](https://www.npmjs.com/package/ts-node).